aus10powell/aus10powell.github.io/_posts/2020-05-26-poizon-plants.markdown

     * Despite having gone through and labeled, by hand, thousands of images, examining images with top log-loss showed the my human error.
 I think one reason for this is during the labeling process, I had additional context for "yes this is poison oak" due to having walked by a large bush of poison oak already.
 When looking only at the photo that was taken with no additional context, which is what the neural net is doing, it was not clear to my human eye.

 * **How do you know when your data is enough?**
-Particularly for the practicality of my problem where a region taken with your phone "may contain poison oak", it wasn't immediately clear if I had pictures with sufficient variation.
-An example of when this issue first surfaced was when a plant that was not poison oak but was reddish immediately caused trouble for the algorithm.
-It was a bit of a Catch-22, because while red is such strong indicator (for humans and neural nets) for being a sumac plant, *red is definitely **not*** a rule for a plant being poison oak.
+For the practicality of my problem, where a region captured with a phone camera "may contain poison oak", it was not immediately clear if I had taken pictures with sufficient variation.
+An example of when this issue first surfaced was when a reddish plant, which was not poison oak, caused trouble for the algorithm.
+This presented a bit of a challenge because while red is a strong indicator (for both humans and neural nets) for identifying sumac plants, it is not a definitive rule for identifying poison oak."
     <figure class="half">
     <a href="/assets/images/poizon_plants/IMG_2268.jpg"><img src="/assets/images/poizon_plants/IMG_2268.jpg" style="width:100%;height:90%"></a>
     <a href="/assets/images/poizon_plants/IMG_3408.jpg"><img src="/assets/images/poizon_plants/IMG_3408.jpg" style="width:100%;height:90%"></a>